kineticedge/kafka-streams-dashboards/README.md

 ## Purchase Order Application

-The first application is a "purchase order" system that takes orders, attaches stores and users, and prices them, and emits the result as a "pickup order".
-This showcases KTables, Global KTables, Joins, and an aggregation.
+The first application is a *purchase order* system that takes orders, attaches stores and users, and prices them, and emits the result as a *pickup order*.
+This showcases KTables, Global KTables, Joins, aggregations, and more.

 The primary stream of data flowing for purchase-order is shown in this diagram.
 The topology to hydrate and use the tables, is not shown.
-This is a logical representation of the topology based on the DSL components, the actual topology built includes additions source and sink nodes to handling the rekey process.
+This is a logical representation of the topology based on the DSL components, the actual topology built includes additions source and sink nodes to handling the re-key process.

 ![Purchase Order Topology](./doc/purchase-order-topology.png)